mikeogunmakin/monzo_1p_challenge_tracker/README.md

 # monzo_1p_challenge_tracker
-This project explores personal savings growth through Python scripting and data visualization using Looker.
-The goal was to understand the amount that could be saved by a specified date with the announced Monzo automated 1p saving challenge.
+Personal project to visualise how much I could save by a given date taking the monzo 1p challenge.
 Dashboard can be found here: https://lookerstudio.google.com/s/tFIOldtaScQ